-Of the major apologetic systems, I definitely take the Classical position which begins with the idea that God made people able to know certain things about him just from interacting with the reality around them (e.g., Ps.
+Of the major apologetic systems, I default to the “Classical” method which begins with the premise that God made all people able to know certain things about him just from interacting with the reality around them (see Ps.
 19:1; Rom.
 1:19).
-Because of this, the classical approach attempts to demonstrate the existence of God and the truthfulness of Christianity by means of philosophical arguments and evidence from various fields.
-It is called classical because it began with early apologists like Justin Martyr and Irenaeus, was gradually systematized by the likes of Anselm, and met its most robust expression in Thomas Aquinas (the Church’s greatest theologian and apologist).
-Although challenged later by some Protestant thinkers, the classical system was revived due to the influence of apologists such as C. S. Lewis, Norman Geisler, R. C. Sproul, and Peter Kreeft.
+With this starting point, the classical approach attempts to demonstrate the existence of God and the truthfulness of Christianity by means of philosophical arguments and evidence from various fields.
+This “apologetic two-step” is called classical because it best represents the historical method of the Church beginning with the apostles and early apologists like Justin Martyr and Irenaeus, was gradually systematized by the likes of Augustine and Anselm, then met its most robust expression in Thomas Aquinas (the Church’s greatest theologian and apologist).
+Although challenged by some 20th century Reformed Protestants, the classical system continued unabated due to the influence of modern apologists such as C. S. Lewis, Norman Geisler, R. C. Sproul, and Peter Kreeft.

 Competing apologetic systems include Presuppositionalism and Evidentialism: